THE ULTIMATE WHOA PLUS

 1-2 PAIRS HIKING PANTS

-Choose hiking pants made from strong and light materials that dry quickly - and preferably that are wind and water resistant.
+Choose hiking pants and leggings made from strong and light materials that dry quickly - and preferably that are wind and water resistant.

 WIND + WATERPROOF PANT